typelevel/typelevel.github.com/posts/2016-10-17-minicheck.md

 This is where everything really comes together.
 We're now looking at how to use `Gen` to implement the desired `forAll` function we've seen early in the introduction of the post, and how that is related to the `Prop` type I didn't define.
-I'll readily admin that the following isn't really a design decision per se, because we'll be guided by the presence of type classes in Scala.
+I'll readily admit that the following isn't really a design decision per se, because we'll be guided by the presence of type classes in Scala.
+Still, one could reasonably structure this differently, and in fact, the design of the `Prop` type in e.g. QuickCheck is much more complex than what you'll see.

 The rest of this post will now depart from the way it's done in ScalaCheck, although the ideas are still similar.
 Instead, I'll try to show a simplified version without introducing complications required to make it work nicely.